 GeneCards Summary for MAPK1 Gene

 MAPK1 (Mitogen-Activated Protein Kinase 1) is a Protein Coding gene.
-Diseases associated with MAPK1 include Chromosome 22Q11.2 Deletion Syndrome, Distal and Pertussis.
-Among its related pathways are Activated TLR4 signalling and Toll Comparative Pathway.
+Diseases associated with MAPK1 include Chromosome 22Q11.2 Deletion Syndrome, Distal and Retrograde Amnesia.
+Among its related pathways are CCR5 Pathway in Macrophages and Trk receptor signaling mediated by the MAPK pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAPK3.

 UniProtKB/Swiss-Prot for MAPK1 Gene